 Flexible Retirement Options

-You can take money out of your pension from age 55.
-You don’t have to access it all in one go, you now have more choice and flexibility in how you take it and when.
+You can take money out of your pension from the age of 55 and don’t have to take it all in one go.

 Improved Death Benefits

 You can make sure that any money left in your pension is passed on to whoever you like after your death.

 You can leave the money to one or more people such as your spouse, partner, children, grandchildren, a friend or even a charity.